 Natural Capital Risk & Valuation

-Ecosystems Management is another important and comprehensive theme of UNEP FI, organized first and foremost through the Natural Capital Declaration, a partnership with the Global Canopy Programme.
+Ecosystems Management is organized first and foremost through the Natural Capital Finance Alliance, a partnership with the Global Canopy Programme.
 Key areas of focus for banking practitioners include:

 - Advancing Environmental Risk Management

 - Removing deforestation from soft commodity supply chains

 - Designing innovative solutions to give agricultural smallholders access to finance – contribution to the UN-REDD+ programme and sustainable land use

 Over the years, UNEP FI has developed guidance on human rights and broader social issues and is actively supporting the exploration of the links between environmental issues such as climate change and human rights / social issues.
 Key resources for banking practitioners include: